How to ace your job or apprenticeship interviews

 - Useful tip– You don’t need to have a full five-year plan for this; you just need to show that you have an idea of how you could grow with the company.

-- Question – If you were a piece of stationary, what would you be and why?
-What kind of dog would you be?
+- Question – If you were a piece of stationery, what would you be and why?
 What’s the best gift you’ve ever been given?

 - Reason – This kind of random question is becoming more common and they’re used for loads of reasons.
 Firstly, employers want to see how you react when you’re put in a situation you can’t possibly have prepared for.
 Do you panic or take it in your stride?
 Secondly, they sometimes just want to lighten the mood a little.
 Interviews are stressful and employers know that.
 Throwing this kind of question in can help to break the ice.
 Most importantly, employers want to see your personality, and your answer to this kind of question can give them an insight into how you’ll fit into their team.